-- (1) This policy: - (a) states the University's commitment to encouraging people to report suspected wrongdoing; - (b) explains how to make reports and how to manage them; - (c) provides for support and protections for those making reports and those affected by them; - (d) supports the University's compliance with the Public Interest Disclosures Act 2022 (NSW) by explaining how the University will: - (i) identify and manage public interest disclosures; and - (ii) protect reporters. - (2) This policy applies together with: - (a) the Staff and Affiliates Code of Conduct 2021; - (b) the Research Code of Conduct 2023; and - (c) the Enterprise Agreement 2023 2026.
+- (1) This policy: - (a) states the commitment by the Company and the University of Sydney ("the University") to encourage people to report suspected wrongdoing; - (b) explains how to make reports and how to manage them; - (c) provides for support and protections for those making reports and those affected by them; - (d) supports the University's compliance with the Public Interest Disclosures Act 2022 (NSW) by explaining how the Company and the University will: - (i) identify and manage public interest disclosures; and - (ii) protect reporters. - (2) The Company has approved the University to exercise the Company's Public Interest Disclosures Act 2022 (NSW) functions on its behalf, under the Decision of the Company's Member Council No. SVI MC 06/2024-04 dated 28 August 2024 and the Decision of the General Director dated 30 August 2024. - (3) This policy applies together with: - (a) the Company's Employee Handbook; - (b) the Company's Internal Labor Regulations; and - (c) the employment contract of each Company staff.